CTDave001/automated_mockups/README.md

 Replace `R G B` with the RGB values of the color in your image, and `image_directory` with the directory that holds your mockup images.
 This will generate a `parameters.json` file with the calculated parameters.

-**Step 2: Create Mockups**
+**Step 3: Create Mockups**

-The second step is to use the calculated parameters to position your designs onto the product mockups.
+The third step is to use the calculated parameters to position your designs onto the product mockups.

 Run the `create_mockups.py` script by passing the paths to the parameters file, design images directory, mockup images directory, and the output directory as command-line arguments: